rakshitdogra/Shielder/README.md

+# IMPORTANT
+SHIELDER IS NOT MAINTAINED SINCE MARCH 2022 AFTER GETTING INCOMPATIBLE WITH MANIFEST VERSION 2.

 # Shielder
 Light weight Ad-Blocker.
 Blocks normal ads as well as spotify ads on web player and web app from more than 12,000 advertisers